 Services are provided to patients with chronic and acute disorders of the cardiopulmonary system.
 These services are rendered to all age groups, but the majority of patients come from the adult and elderly populations.
 Outpatient services provided include: EKGs, pulmonary function testing, pulse oximetry, arterial blood gas testing, holter monitoring.

 We are able to offer a wide variety of diagnostic imaging exams on an inpatient and outpatient basis.
-Our highly trained technologists are to perform ultrasound, digital mammography, magnetic resonance imaging (MRI), computed tomography (CT) scans, diagnostic x-ray, fluoroscopy, nuclear medicines, echocardiography and non-invasive vascular imaging.
+Our highly trained technologists are to perform ultrasound, digital mammography, magnetic resonance imaging or MRI, computed tomography scans, diagnostic X-ray, fluoroscopy, nuclear medicines, echocardiography and noninvasive vascular imaging.

-The laboratory conducts testing 24 hours a day, 7 days a week.
-The outpatient lab is open for routine specimen collection from 7am to 5:30pm Monday through Friday.
+The laboratory conducts testing 24 hours a day, seven days a week.
+The outpatient lab is open for routine specimen collection from 7 a.m. to 5:30 p.m.
+Monday through Friday.

 Emergencies happen.
 And when they do, the emergency department is there 24 hours and day, seven days a week.
 With highly trained physicians and staff and access to high-level diagnostic services and testing, we can quickly address serious or life threatening conditions.